workerbee22/flutter_app_darkmode_min/README.md

 - the app picks up the with the light/dark/auto Appearance as set in macOS in Settings / General.

 **Windows**
-- Windowss 10 there is an issues that is currently open preventing the Flutter app listening for the Windows app theme value or chnages to it.
+- Windowss 10 there is an issues that is currently open preventing the Flutter app listening for the Windows app theme value or changes to it.
 See issue here: https://github.com/flutter/flutter/issues/54612